vk-cs/terraform-provider-vkcs/docs/resources/vkcs_images_image.md

 * `container_format` - See Argument Reference above.
 * `created_at` - The date the image was created.
 * `disk_format` - See Argument Reference above.
-* `file` - the trailing path after the glance endpoint that represent the location of the image or the path to retrieve it.
+* `file` - the trailing path after the image endpoint that represent the location of the image or the path to retrieve it.
-* `id` - A unique ID assigned by Glance.
+* `id` - A unique ID assigned by VKCS.
 * `metadata` - The metadata associated with the image.
     Image metadata allow for meaningfully define the image properties and tags.
     See https://docs.openstack.org/glance/latest/user/metadefs-concepts.html.